What is a Non-Reactive Pan and Cookware?

 As previously mentioned, reactive cookware isn’t necessarily a bad option.
 They are actually useful in many situations.
 However, they are not a good choice when you are trying to cook foods at high temperatures or anything spicy or acidic.

 Another example is discoloration.
-When whipping up foods like eggs, you may see little streaks of grey.
+When whipping up foods like egg whites, you may see little streaks of grey.
 This is due to the alkalinity in the food.

 This usually occurs over a period of time and shouldn’t leave a noticeable reaction for quick and simple warm-ups.
 However, anything with a delicate flavor or a more acidic side should be cooked in a non-reactive product.